JStiles9552/CLIM_680_Project/index.md

 Aggregates

 Over the entire time span, the average daily precipitation was around 3.311 mm/day for the entire area of land, with a standard deviation of 1.507.
 These values were calculated using the mean and standard deviation functions in numpy, and included the total precipitation values over the entire 1990-2010 time span.
 Figure 1 shows the mean total precipitation spread throughout the entire Northeast U.S., with a color scale of 2.5-4.5 mm/day that includes all the mean values.
+To account for these different phases, I assigned the values within the NAO climate index to two different arrays, those being "positivenao" and "negativenao."
+The positivenao array was made up of all values of nao greater than 0.25 and the negativenao array contained all values less than -0.25.
+The reason I chose thresholds other than zero is because a threshold of zero showed very little correlation in the significance test, so I changed the thresholds to be above or below zero to increase the significance.
+Also, I grouped both my dataset and the climate index by year for the composite, becasue my dataset is scaled on an abnormal time scale (i.e., dates are classified like 12-31-1989T18:00:00) that would not allow it to match with the index.

 Groupby